 It’s likely that your early sales operations plan won’t run as smoothly as you wanted, and that’s ok.
 For sales ops teams to succeed, they need to constantly improve strategies using tangible data, so make sure you have a system in place to keep records of previous plans to make it easier to track improvements and changes over time.

 When forming your sales ops team, you also want to consider which tools your team will need most.
-Before adopting dozens of new technologies, focus on the ones that have the most wide-reaching uses, such as a CRM, sales enablement technology, or analytics tools.
+Be selective and strategic about where to apply technology, focusing on tools that have the most wide-reaching uses, such as a CRM, sales enablement technology, or analytics tools.

 When looking for ways to make sales operations more efficient, start by breaking down which processes can be automated.
 For example, you can automate lead qualification with a smart AI-powered CRM so that sales reps don’t waste time manually combing through leads to decide which ones to focus on.